Blink-182’s Tom DeLonge on his mission to prove ‘Aliens Exist’ - and the Kardashians

 Whether charm or grit or strategy, Mr DeLonge is now watching with gratification as the US government – far more openly – explores the very same topics he’s been banging on about since the inception of his career.

-The House Oversight subcommittee on national security spent Wednesday morning hearing from testimony from whistleblowers and witnesses regarding reports of unidentified anomalous phenomena – after a House panel last year held the first public congressional hearing on the subject in more than half a century.
+The House Oversight subcommittee on national security spent the morning of 26 July hearing from testimony from whistleblowers and witnesses regarding reports of unidentified anomalous phenomena – after a House panel last year held the first public congressional hearing on the subject in more than half a century.

 “I never say that I feel vindicated, because I knew this was coming,” he says of the latest hearing.
 “This was the plan.
 I mean, To The Stars, we made a plan to do exactly what we did, which is ... get these videos out there, brief all the committees in Congress, bring all the people forward to talk to the senators and congressmen, get the law changed so whistleblowers can come forward, create a UFO Task Force that the people own that's under the elected leadership, get the whole world working together, and and so on and so forth.